 Tuckman and Jensen (1977) describe the stages that a team encounters, as they develop together and tackle a common goal.
 Drexel University has a wonderful overview of how this process takes shape.
 The graphic below depicts the stages of team development.

 Just knowing that “the dip” is normal helps me to cope better with it.
-However, following are some other ways I have found help in maintaining the rewards that come with the vocation of teaching, despite the bumpy end-of-the-semester road:
+However, following are some other ways I have found helpful in maintaining the rewards that come with the vocation of teaching, despite the bumpy end-of-the-semester road:

 Keep an encouragement folder